Preparing homemade kefir with probiotics is as simple as making yogurt. The batch below turned out better than expected

 - A culture starter (like kefir grains).
 There are many culture starters around.
 The one I wanted to try here is an inexpensive starter called Yogourmet Kefir Starter.
 But a better alternative is Body Ecology as they make really good culture starters.

 Step 1: Warm the milk slowly in a pan until it reaches skin temperature.
 It means that when dipping your (clean) knuckle or finger into the milk, it should not feel warm or cold.

 Tip: Avoid heating raw milk in the microwave oven as it’s really hard to control the temperature.

 Step 2: Pour the milk into a bowl and empty the culture starter into the milk.
 Raw milk contains natural bacteria and will ferment without a culture starter.
 But a starter adds more bacteria and yeast and this raises the quality and taste of the kefir.

-You need to dissolve the starter culture completely by gently whisking the milk until there are no lumps left.
+Dissolve the starter completely by gently whisking the milk until there are no lumps left.

 Step 5: After 24 hours refrigerate the Kefir.
 Cooling the Kefir will calm down the fermentation process.
 Now taste your batch.

 - Kefir contains friendly bacteria not found in yogurt

 For example Lactobacillus Caucasus, Leuconostoc, Acetobacter species, and Streptococcus species.
 It also contains beneficial yeasts, such as Saccharomyces Kefir and Torula Kefir, which help balance the intestinal flora, including promotion of beneficial yeast in the body by penetrating the mucosal lining.

 These bacteria and yeast form a virtual SWAT team that housecleans and helps strengthen the intestines.
 Kefir’s active yeast and bacteria may provide more value than yogurt by supporting digestion and by keeping the colon environment clean.
 The curd size of Kefir is smaller than yogurt, so it’s also easier to digest, making it an ideal food for babies, the elderly, and anyone with digestive health concerns.